ddobrin/inner-loop-developer-workshop/README.md

 }
 ```

-To expose the endpoint for the service, a `QuoteController` class will provide this functionality
+To expose the endpoint for the service, a `QuoteController` class will provide the functionality.

+Create the `QuoteController.java` file in the same package:
 ```java
 package com.example;